writethedocs/www/docs/index.rst

 tech writers, developer advocates, customer support, marketers, and anyone else who wants people to have great experiences with software.

-Our conferences create a time and a place for the global community of :doc:`documentarians` to share information, discuss ideas, and work together to improve the **art and science of documentation**.

 Community resources
 -------------------